 When you aren’t eating right, your body loses its ability to fight off illnesses like Covid-19 or the common flu.
 If you eat poorly for long periods of time, your body can be filled with widespread inflammation.
 Good nutrition plays an important role in optimizing our immunity and preventing inflammatory conditions, especially in high-risk groups.

 You can ensure that your immune system remains resilient so it can protect you from all the illnesses and viruses that trouble our society these days.
 Good, healthy eating habits will help you enjoy your life to the fullest.
 But chronic diseases may appear after years of poor nutrition.
 These include:

 - High blood pressure

 - Brain fog

 - Heart attack

-As we’ve all learned this past year, how we take care of our bodies is important.
-If we want to be able to fight off the viruses and bacteria that bombard us, then eating right is a great way to start.
+How we take care of our bodies is important.
+If we want to be able to fight off the viruses and bacteria that bombard us, then eating right is the way to go.
 Good hygiene makes a difference and so does clean living.